kylebakerio/aframe-curve-component/README.md

 #### Browser

 **Dist file is out of date, just use index.js file for now, minify yourself if needed.
-Will ideally update and publish better version later.**
+Will ideally update and publish later.**